 Faculty, staff, and graduate students

-- To start receiving email on this account ensure that your WatIAM email forward field is set to firstname.lastname@example.org.
+To start receiving email at this account, ensure that your WatIAM email forward field is set to email@example.com.

 About Exchange email and Outlook

 - Configure Outlook 2011 (Mac)